RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 In the RC2014 Pro and SIO/2 builds, both ports are enabled.
 Both ports have a 127 byte software receive buffer supporting the SIO/2 receive quad hardware buffer, and a 15 byte software transmit buffer.
 The transmit function has direct cut-through when the software buffer is empty.
 Hardware (RTS) flow control of the SIO/2 is provided.
 Full IM2 interrupt vector steering is implemented.

 The IDE Hard Drive Module interface driver is optimised for performance and can achieve about 110kB/s throughput using the ChaN FATFS libraries.
 It does this by minimising error management and streamlining read and write routines.
 The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.
+The CF Module can achieve up to 200kB/s throughput at FATFS level, and seems to provide best performance using SD Cards in SD to CF Card Adapters.
+Within CP/M performance is approximately half the FATFS performance, because the CP/M deblocking algorithm requires a double buffer copy process.

 The IDE Hard Drive Module supports both PATA hard drives (including 3 1/2" magnetic platter, SSD, and DOM storage) and Compact Flash cards in their native 16-bit PATA mode, with buffered I/O provided by the 82C55 device.